Suukhii/Suukhii/README.md

 - 🖥️ I’m currently learning python and C++
 - 💤 I’m looking forward to sleep time
 - 🎮 I love to play games and sleep
-- 📮 Add me on Discord Suukhii#9870
+- 📮 Add me on Discord if u want Suukhii#9870

 <div align="">
   <a href="https://github.com/Suukhii">